brett-larson/nerdgraph-get-managed-accounts/README.md

 # nerdgraph-get-managed-accounts

 ## Overview
-`nerdgraph-get-managed-accounts` is a Python-based application designed to interact with the New Relic GraphQL API.
-It retrieves account data and processes it into CSV files for further analysis and utilization.
+`nerdgraph-get-managed-accounts` is a Python application designed to interact with the New Relic GraphQL API.
+It retrieves account data and stores it in CSV files for further analysis and utilization.

 ## Features
 - Fetches account data from New Relic using NerdGraph (GraphQL).